finos/OSLC-handbook/DOCUMENTATION.md

     * restriction = a restriction or prohibition; applies to all use-cases unless noted otherwise
     * termination = termination clause
     * legal = other clauses that a lawyer may want to review; applies to all use-cases unless noted otherwise; also may include additional notes about other terms
-  * description = description of the term, e.g., what do you have to do to meet the requirement or what is the restriction
+  * description = high-level description to explain the term, e.g., what do you have to do to meet the requirement or what is the restriction.
+This field may also include specifics for the use-case where the use-case does not fit into the standard four use-cases as defined below
   * use cases = the use case for which the terms (or condition) applies
     * UB = distribution of unmodified binary
     * MB = distribution of modified binary
     * US = distribution of unmodified source
     * MS = distribution of modified source
-  *  compliance_notes = notes on specifics of how you need to comply with the term, this is usually present for a requirement, but often not applicable for a restriction
+  *  compliance_notes = specifics of how you need to comply with the term, this is usually present for a requirement, but often not applicable for a restriction